isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * application code written before the guidelines were formulated or known
 * libraries written to older/different standards
-* code written under "unusual" constraints
+* code written under “unusual” constraints
-* code that we just haven't gotten around to modernizing
+* code that we just haven’t gotten around to modernizing

-If we have a million lines of new code, the idea of "just changing it all at once" is typically unrealistic.
+If we have a million lines of new code, the idea of “just changing it all at once” is typically unrealistic.
 Thus, we need a way of gradually modernizing a code base.

 Upgrading older code to modern style can be a daunting task.